 The Nature Conservancy of Canada (NCC) has a long history in the Canadian Rockies.
-We are the largest and most successful land trust organization working in this region, having directly conserved 273,000 acres (110,500 hectares) in Alberta and British Columbia and facilitated the conservation of 523,000 acres (211,650 hectares) by working with partner organizations and various levels of government.
+We are the largest and most successful land trust organization working in this region.
+NCC has directly conserved 110,500 hectares in Alberta and British Columbia.
+We have also assisted with the conservation of 211,650 hectares, working with partner organizations and various levels of government.

-The foothills region to the west of Calgary comprises the Bow Natural Area, an area where the land transitions between parkland and the Rocky Mountains.
-Here, varied land use activities coexist with conservation, and grizzly bears and other iconic species continue to roam the eastern slopes of the mountains.
+The foothills region to the west of Calgary comprises the Bow Natural Area, where the land transitions between parkland and the Rocky Mountains.
+Here, varied land use activities coexist with conservation.
+Grizzly bears and other iconic species continue to roam the eastern slopes of the mountains.

-The southwestern corner of Alberta, where the province butts up against British Columbia and Montana, is a globally significant natural area that includes the Crown of the Continent Ecosystem, Waterton Biosphere Reserve, Waterton–Glacier International Peace Park and Waterton Lakes National Park.
+The southwestern corner of Alberta, where the province butts up against British Columbia and Montana, is a globally significant natural area.
+It includes the Crown of the Continent Ecosystem, Waterton Biosphere Reserve, Waterton–Glacier International Peace Park and Waterton Lakes National Park.

 The Rocky Mountain Front contains large remnant tracts of foothills parkland grasslands, montane forest and important watershed and riverside areas.
 This area is under direct threat from most human activities.

-The eastern slopes of the Rocky Mountains serve as a key area for maintaining wide-ranging carnivore populations and provide essential habitat for many species.
+The eastern slopes of the Rocky Mountains are a key area for maintaining wide-ranging carnivore populations.
+These slopes provide essential habitat for many species.

 The Canadian Rocky Mountains can be said to represent the southernmost extent of true wilderness remaining in North America.
-Yet even this is a wilderness divided.
-The division comes as a result of ever-increasing residential and industrial development that slices through this mountainous landscape, severing wildlife corridors and fragmenting crucial habitat for many species, including wide-ranging carnivores such as grizzly bear and grey wolf.
+Yet, even this is a wilderness divided.
+The division comes as a result of ever-increasing residential and industrial development that slices through this mountainous landscape.
+As a result, wildlife corridors are severed, and crucial habitat for many species is fragmented, including wide-ranging carnivores such as grizzly bear and grey wolf.

 Conserving the Last Five Miles

-The Last Five Miles is a project located in a small yet critical natural ecosystem in Alberta that stretches from Longview to the U.S. border, along the eastern slopes of the Rocky Mountains.
+The Last Five Miles is a project located in a small yet critical natural ecosystem in Alberta.
+It stretches from Longview to the U.S. border, along the eastern slopes of the Rocky Mountains.
 Only fragments of the land remain in a native state.
-Fewer than 150 years ago, these same lands stretched for a thousand miles to the east, but with settlement, development, growth and expansion there remains little more than a thin band, seldom more than five miles wide, of remnant wild lands.
+Fewer than 150 years ago, these same lands stretched for a thousand miles to the east.
+But with settlement, development, growth and expansion, there remains little more than a thin band, seldom more than five miles wide, of wild lands.

 The area features the richest diversity of carnivore, small mammal and hoofed mammal species in the central Rocky Mountains.
-Its valleys provide critical wildlife shelter and corridors, and the front ranges are important for migrating raptors, such as hawks, eagles, owls and falcons.
-In addition to its mountain habitat, the Last Five Miles is also characterized by patches of deciduous and coniferous woodlands and open grasslands, and is rich in species diversity.
+Its valleys provide critical wildlife shelter and corridors.
+The front ranges are important for migrating raptors, such as hawks, eagles, owls and falcons.
+In addition to its mountain habitat, the Last Five Miles is also characterized by patches of deciduous and coniferous woodlands and open grasslands and is rich in species diversity.

 - The OH Ranch — a provincial Heritage Rangeland site — is both a natural and historic landmark in Alberta.
-The Nature Conservancy of Canada (NCC) is committed to protecting 9,444 acres (3,822 hectares) of the ranchlands as a working landscape.
+NCC is committed to protecting 3,822 hectares of the ranchlands as a working landscape.

-- The Waldron Conservation Project is a property in Alberta’s southern foothills, situated in a broad valley between the Bob Creek Wildland Park (the Whaleback) to the west and the Porcupine Hills Forest Reserve to the east along the eastern slopes of the Rocky Mountains.
+- The Waldron Conservation Project is a property in Alberta’s southern foothills.
+It is situated in a broad valley between the Bob Creek Wildland Park (the Whaleback) to the west and the Porcupine Hills Forest Reserve to the east along the eastern slopes of the Rocky Mountains.

 - The Fleming Ranch is considered an ecologically significant grizzly bear corridor.
-The 292-acre (118-hectare) Fleming Ranch is mostly open areas of grassland interspersed with trees.
+The 118-hectare Fleming Ranch is mostly open areas of grassland interspersed with trees.

 Come visit us